zonneplan/KiBot/README.md

   * Type: `kibom`
   * Description: Used to generate the BoM in HTML or CSV format using the KiBoM plug-in.
                  For more information: https://github.com/INTI-CMNB/KiBoM
+                 Note that this output is provided as a compatibility tool.
+                 We recommend using the `bom` output instead.
                  This output is what you get from the 'Tools/Generate Bill of Materials' menu in eeschema.
   * Valid keys:
     - `comment`: [string=''] A comment for documentation purposes.